lahiri-umd/lahiri-umd.github.io/index.md

 # Predicting Goal Scoring in the English Premier League
-### An analysis by Ritviik Ravi, Andrew, Aditya, and Yafet
+### An analysis by Ritviik, Andrew, Aditya, and Yafet
 Published May 2026

 # Contributions